 Breast cancer is the second most common cancer among women, after skin cancer.
 Many factors may increase a woman’s risk of developing this disease—and, in some cases, ovarian cancer, too.
 There are also many things a woman can do to decrease her risk.
-At Seattle Cancer Care Alliance (SCCA), we offer women who are at increased risk two specialty clinics, the Reduce Your Risk Clinic and the Breast & Ovarian Cancer Prevention Program, to assess their risk for breast and ovarian cancer and provide information on the steps they can take to reduce their risk.
-To find out which clinic is right for you and to schedule an appointment, call (206) 606-6100.
+At Seattle Cancer Care Alliance (SCCA), we offer the Breast and Ovarian Cancer Prevention Program, to assess the risk for breast and ovarian cancer and provide information on the steps they can take to reduce their risk.
+To request an appointment, call (206) 606-6100.

 - You have a strong family history of breast or ovarian cancer, such as:

 - Two or more relatives on the same side of your family have had breast or ovarian cancer, especially if the breast cancer was diagnosed before the age of 40.

 - A relative had cancer in both breasts.

 - A relative had both breast and ovarian cancer.